vivekanandks/llm-bias-public-health/README.md

 # Investigating the Existence of Bias in LLM-Based Code Generation for Public Health

 ## Objectives
-Adapt the FairCoder framework to evaluate bias in LLM-generated code for public health problem statements across different branches of healthcare.
+Adapt the FairCoder framework to evaluate bias in LLM-generated code for public health problem statements across different branches of public health.

 ## Branches of Public Health
 1. **Epidemiology**